ewgewgewg/algo-site/content/posts/js-algos.md

 {{< /code >}}

+To create a cache that evicts the least recent key when a new key is added that goes over a cache `capacity`, we can take advantage of the properties of the JavaScript Map object.
+One strategy involves declaring a function and assigning it to a variable.
+When this function is instanced, for example, with  `new LRUCache(4)`, assign the argument `capacity` to `this` (`capacity` is 4 in the example) and also assign a new Map under `this`.
+For `get`, if there is no key, you can return `-1`, else get, delete, and reset the key, and return the value.
+This makes it so that Map's internal ordering notes this key as most recent.
+The `set` method is similar -- simply `delete` the key if it already exists, `set` it again, and then use JavaScript map functions to `delete` the first key added to the Map.
+Note that this and many other solutions currently (December 2022) often time out on LeetCode but do periodically pass.
+The primary difference between this and [Cjamm's solution](https://leetcode.com/problems/lru-cache/solutions/1157689/javascript-map/) is that this code will always attempt to delete keys in either method.

+{{< code language="javascript" title="[LRU Cache](https://leetcode.com/problems/lru-cache/) -- closely adapted from [Cjamm's code](https://leetcode.com/problems/lru-cache/solutions/1157689/javascript-map/)" expand="Show" collapse="Hide" isCollapsed="false" >}}
+// typeof capacity === "number"

+const LRUCache = function(capacity) {
+    this.capacity = capacity
+    this.map = new Map()
+}

+LRUCache.prototype.get = function(key) {
+    if(!this.map.has(key)) return -1
+    const value = this.map.get(key)
+    this.map.delete(key)
+    this.map.set(key, value)
+    return value
+}

+LRUCache.prototype.put = function(key, value) {
+    this.map.delete(key)
+    this.map.set(key, value)
+    if (this.map.size > this.capacity) this.map.delete(this.map.keys().next().value)
+}

+{{< /code >}}

 # Strings

 To detect if a string is a palindrome, sanitize the string as appropriate (for example, removing spaces and standardizing capitalization), then initialize string `start` and `end` pointers.
 While `start` is at a lower index than `end` check to see if the values at each location match, then move each pointer one index closer to the center.
 Any mismatch allows the function to immediately return `false` while otherwise `true` should be the return.